Baastheglass/Hackathon/readMe.txt

 ✅ AI model predicts the DR severity level
 ✅ Results displayed as a **percentage bar** and **pie chart**

-things to Install before RUN

-pip install Streamlit
-pip install tensorflow
-pip install numpy
-pip install matplotlib
-pip install pandas
-pip install torch
-pip install torchvision
-pip install scikit-learn
-pip install opencv-python
-pip install Pillow
----

 ## 📈 Usage Instructions
 1. Clone the repository to your local machine.
 2. Install the required packages using pip.
+3. Download the model from the provided link and put it into the model folder.
-3. Run the application using `streamlit run ./code/frontend.py` in your terminal.
+4. Run the application using `streamlit run ./code/frontend.py` in your terminal.
-4. Upload a retinal fundus image to the application.
+5. Upload a retinal fundus image to the application.
-5. The AI model will process the image and display the predicted DR severity level as a percentage bar and a pie chart.
+6. The AI model will process the image and display the predicted DR severity level as a percentage bar and a pie chart.
 ---